kamrul-islam-sarek/Angular_CAAMS_PORTAL/README.md

 ***

-# CAAMS
+# BAAMS

-Customs Automation Asset Management System
+Bangladesh Automation Asset Management System

 ## Description
-CAAMS provides features to efficiently manage the IT assets of an organization.
+BAAMS provides features to efficiently manage the IT assets of an organization.

 ## Technology Stack